Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 **Assurance That the Current Project Owners Are Willing to Review/Accept Your Contributions:**
 We are owners of the SubstrateSnap repository.
-Further, the maintainers of Polkadot applications are open to accepting a pull request that adds Snap functionality as described here: https://github.com/polkadot-js/apps/pull/2865
+Further, the maintainers of Mintbase applications are open to accepting a pull request that adds Snap functionality as described here: https://github.com/polkadot-js/apps/pull/2865